AessJaveriana/.github/profile/README.md

 # Xaverian Aerospace Engineering Organization (XAE)

-Welcome to the official repository of the Xaverian Aerospace Engineering Organization.
-Our mission is to foster research and development in aerospace engineering in Colombia, inspiring students and professionals—both within and beyond the university—to pursue innovation in this exciting field.
+Welcome to the official repository of Xaverian Aerospace Engineering (XAE), a student research group from the Faculty of Engineering at Xavierian Pontifical University.
+We are dedicated to promoting the development of aerospace engineering in Colombia through student-led initiatives.
+Our goal is to design and carry out high-quality projects that not only drive local innovation but also gain recognition internationally.

 ---